votinginfoproject/vip-specification/YAML_README.md

 If a tag has `required: true`, the `Required` field will reflect that.
 If it is absent, that field will default to `Optional`.

-If a tag is required, its error handling will be slightly different, as detailed below.

 ### Error Behavior

-In most cases, the error behavior is designated with the label `error-then`.
-The value for this label should be one of two policies, either `must-ignore` or `should-ignore`.

-These indicate the severity of missing or invalid data for this field.
-The scripts will auto-generate the error statement from the policy automatically.
-The policies are designated like this:

-`error_then: =must-ignore`

-If a tag is required, the `error-then` is not needed; it will receive a default policy.
-This can be overridden as needed by adding an `error-then` policy.

-If desired, a custom policy can be added with the label `error`.
+If needed, a custom message about error handling can be added with the label `error`.
 This policy would then be included precisely as entered in the YAML:

 `error: [insert custom, hardcoded error behavior here]`

+This is useful when an item becomes required when certain criteria are met (e.g. `StartHouseNumber`), or when the absence of a value would result in a default value being assumed.

 ### Skip On